InfluxCommunity/influxdb-ruby/README.md

 This gem should work with Ruby 1.9+, but starting with v0.4, we'll likely drop Ruby 1.9 support.

+Please note that for Ruby 1.9, you'll need to install the JSON gem in version 1.8.x yourself, for example by pinning the version in your `Gemfile` (i.e. `gem "json", "~> 1.8.3"`).

 ## Install

 ```